The oldest rule for thinking about how to start investing money is also the simplest: “Buy low, sell high.”

 I cautioned him that those investors are truly gifted and the exception to the norm.
 While it is important for him to know how to start investing young, I told him the common trait these legendary financiers share: following a systematic and disciplined approach to investing.

-The aforementioned investing strategies are merely a means to an end and come later.
-Any investor starting out should develop these core principles and learn to stick to them during times of good and bad.
+The investing styles are merely a means to an end and are developed later.
+Any investor starting out should focus on these core principles and learn to stick to them during times of good and bad.

-How to Begin Investing: Develop Your Investing Approach
+How to Start Investing Your Money: Develop Your Investing Approach

-Knowing that this discussion could become overly cumbersome in just one conversation, I decided to share only introductory steps.
+Knowing that this discussion could become overly cumbersome in just one conversation, I decided to share only introductory steps, which I outline below.

-So, with that thinking, I will do the same here and be sure to follow up with more detailed posts in the future.
-Short of a formal education in finance, my five high-level steps for gaining familiarity with investing in the market are as follows:
+With that thinking, I will do the same here.
+Short of a formal education in finance, my five high-level steps for gaining familiarity with investing in the stock market are as follows:

 Sounds logical, right?
-You’d be surprised by how many people I’ve heard say they got into a stock simply because so-and-so recommended it.
+You may be surprised by how many people I’ve heard say they got into a stock simply because so-and-so recommended it.

-This person winds up not doing a lick of due diligence before investing.
-This person didn’t know what was happening in the market, nor anything about the company beyond it being a hot stock tip.
+This person winds up not doing a lick of due diligence before investing and often doesn’t know what was happening in the stock market, nor anything about the company.

 This will make you more likely to piece together content from multiple sources and form your own thinking about markets and the companies in them.

-As an exercise, take a moment to read this article about the earnings estimates for public companies.
+As an exercise, take a moment to read this 2018 U.S.-China trade war article about the earnings estimates for public companies.
 After you’ve read it, what were the main, salient points that stood out to you?
 I found the following to be most important:

 - Many investors seem to think lackluster stock market movement during this quarter’s earnings announcements indicates peaking corporate profits.
-When companies announce record earnings and markets barely move, it must mean expectations were high and future earnings don’t look to get any better.
+When companies announce record earnings and the stock market barely moves, it must mean expectations were high and future earnings don’t look to get any better.

-- Analysts, or those people who follow stocks and publish opinions on them, disagree, are increasing their profit projections at the largest rate in 6 years.
+- Analysts, or those people who follow stocks and publish opinions on them, seem to disagree and are increasing their profit projections at the largest rate in 6 years.
 This is where the skepticism should come into play.
 This conflict means someone is wrong, but who?
 Perhaps both are right and yet both are wrong.
 The truth likely lies somewhere in between.